-Thirteen Lynchburg College students will join hundreds of young people from across the state this weekend for the “Virginia Power Shift ’09” conference at George Mason University.
+Thirteen University of Lynchburg students will join hundreds of young people from across the state this weekend for the “Virginia Power Shift ’09” conference at George Mason University.
 The event is one of twelve similar climate summits happening across the nation this weekend.

 The Oct.
 23-25 conference will feature workshops, speakers, and networking opportunities.
 Training will focus on how to hold elected officials accountable and secure a strong clean energy bill out of the U.S. Senate before the Copenhagen climate summit in December.